e-gov/TARA-Doku/TechnicalSpecification.md

 For more detailed information about the identity token verifications can be found from OpenID Connect and OAuth 2.0 protocol specifications.

+#### 5.1.1 Verifying the signature

-**Verifying the signature.** The identity token is signed by the TARA authentication service.
+The identity token is signed by the TARA authentication service.
 The signature meets the JWT standard.

 TARA uses the `RS256` signature algorithm.
 The client application must, at least, be able to verify the signature given by using this algorithm.
 It would be reasonable to use a standard JWT library which supports all JWT algorithms.
 A situation in which the TARA signature algorithm is needed is, in principle, possible – if a security failure is detected in `RS256`).